compuphase/pawn/readme.md

 that the directory structure in the ZIP/TGZ files is retained.
 Otherwise, the Pawn compiler will not be able to find its "include" files, for example.

-You should also download the two documentation files "pawn-lang.pdf" and "pawn-imp.pdf" --the "Language guide" and the "Implementer's guide" respectively.
+You should also download the two documentation files "Pawn_Language_Guide.pdf" and "Pawn_Implementor_Guide.pdf" &mdash; the "Language guide" and the "Implementer's guide" respectively.
 You may need to build the compiler and abstract machine, and the "Implementer's guide" is likely to give you precise guidelines (or at least, it will point you in the right direction).
 There are a few guidelines for building the system with CMake in the section "Building with CMake", below.

-Assuming that you have obtained (somehow) an executable version of the Pawn compiler and the Pawn run-time, you should put it in a directory.
+Assuming that you have obtained an executable version of the Pawn compiler and the Pawn run-time (by building it, or by downloading a pre-built release), you should put it in a directory.
 However, the Pawn compiler also needs to locate "include files".
 On many operating systems, the Pawn compiler is able to automatically read these header files from the directory "include" that is below the directory that the compiler is in itself.
-Thus, if the Pawn compiler (the executable file) is in directory "C:\WhatEver\Pawn\bin", I suggest that you create either the directory "C:\WhatEver\Pawn\include" or "C:\WhatEver\Pawn\bin\include" and copy the ".inc" files there.
+Thus, if the Pawn compiler (the executable file) is in directory "`C:\WhatEver\Pawn\bin`", I suggest that you create either the directory "`C:\WhatEver\Pawn\include`" or "`C:\WhatEver\Pawn\bin\include`" and copy the ".inc" files there.
 If your operating system is not compatible with Win32 or Linux, the Pawn compiler may not know how to locate the "include" directory and you have to specify it yourself with the "`-i`" command line option (when